KevDes22/Integrated-Hospital-Performance-Analysis/README.md

 ## INTRODUCTION

 The health sector is a crucial sector that needs to be properly examined, and the results should be documented.
 In the health sector, Data analysis plays a crucial role, as it transforms raw medical information into actionable insights that improve patient care and hospital management.
 By analyzing patient records and treatment histories, healthcare providers can identify patterns, predict disease outbreaks, and make evidence-based decisions for more accurate diagnoses and personalized treatments.
 It also helps in optimizing hospital resources, reducing operational costs, and ensuring timely interventions.
-On a broader scale, data analysis supports policymakers in monitoring health trends, evaluating healthcare programs, and designing effective strategies to address emerging challenges, ultimately leading to better health outcomes for individuals and communities.
+On a broader scale, data analysis enables policymakers to monitor health trends, evaluate healthcare programs, and design effective strategies to address emerging challenges, ultimately leading to better health outcomes for individuals and communities.

 ## METHODOLOGY

 This project is a data analysis report on “HEALTH CARE”, it consists of three parts: patient segmentation, revenue analysis, and doctor performance for one year.
-The whole analysis covers a descriptive and diagnostic data analysis approach.
+The analysis encompasses a descriptive and diagnostic data analysis approach.
 The first step involved in curating this project is data collection.
 The collection was from the Kaggle website.
 Power BI tool was secondly used for data transformation, visualization, and building three data dashboards for insight findings.
 PowerPoint presentation slides were also used for report writing.
 ### KEY METHODOLOGIES APPLIED INCLUDE:
 1.	**PATIENTS SEGMENT ANALYSIS:**